-I have a good control of a broad I can produce clear, smoothly I can pronounce all the sounds of range of terms but have flowing, well-structured speechthis local language fluently and difficulties with intonation and elements and phrases, however almost effortlessly, although with correct spelling due to differences still with occasional or recurrent residual problems in pronouncing in my spoken language habits, so I pronunciation errors, which are the most difficult sounds. am at risk of some not always realised and corrected misunderstandings. when they occur.
+I have a good control of a broad range I can produce clear, smoothly flowing, I can pronounce all the sounds of this of terms but have difficulties with well-structured speech elements and local language fluently and almost intonation and correct spelling due to phrases, however still with occasional effortlessly, although with residual differences in my spoken language or recurrent pronunciation errors, problems in pronouncing the most habits, so I am at risk of some which are not always realised and difficult sounds. misunderstandings. corrected when they occur.